Russell Knox: Professional career

 Knox turned professional in 2007.
 He played on the NGA Hooters Tour from 2008 to 2010, picking up two victories in the process.
 He joined the Nationwide Tour in 2011 and picked up his first victory on tour in July at the Chiquita Classic.
 He eventually finished 12th on the Nationwide Tour money list and gained his full PGA Tour card.
 His first PGA Tour event was the 2011 Transitions Championship but he failed to make the cut.
 His first PGA Tour event as a full member was the 2012 Sony Open in Hawaii where he missed the cut by a single stroke.
 He made only 12 cuts in 23 events in 2012 and finished 143rd on the money list to remain conditionally exempt on the PGA Tour for 2013.
 On 26 July 2013, Knox shot a 59 in the second round of the Albertsons Boise Open on the Web.com Tour.
 He split his time between the PGA Tour and Web.com Tours in 2013.
 He played in the Web.com Tour Finals and finished 20th to earn his PGA Tour card for 2014.

 After an impressive start to his 2014 PGA Tour season, Knox came close to winning his maiden PGA Tour title at the Honda Classic, eventually losing to Russell Henley in a four-man playoff that also included Rory McIlroy and Ryan Palmer.
 Knox finished 48th in the regular season FedEx Cup points list, qualifying for the 2014 FedEx Cup Playoffs, eventually finishing in 40th place.

 Knox had a good start to the 2015 PGA Tour season with a third place in the Shriners Hospitals for Children Open in late 2014.
 He finished tied for third in 2015 The Honda Classic and made the cut in 20 PGA Tour events.
 Finishing 44th in the regular season FedEx Cup points list, he qualified for the 2015 FedEx Cup Playoffs.
 Good performances in The Barclays and Deutsche Bank Championship lifted him to 29th place in the FedEx Cup standing but he only finished tied for 45th in BMW Championship to drop out of the top 30 in the standings and so missed out on the Tour Championship.
-Knox also made a rare appear in Europe at the 2015 Aberdeen Asset Management Scottish Open, finishing in a tie for 10th place.
+Knox also made a rare appearance in Europe at the 2015 Aberdeen Asset Management Scottish Open, finishing in a tie for 10th place.